eBay/EBNObservable/Documentation.md

 ## Cleanup and Object Lifetime
 You should deregister observers when the observing object deallocs, although it's not a requirement.
 Unlike Apple's KVO, failing to deregister won't cause an assert.
 Also, deregistering multiple times won't cause an assert.
 Deregistering an observation you never made won't cause an assert.
 Registering the same observation multiple times won't cause an assert.

 An observation does not hold the observed or observing object strongly.
 A EBNObservable instance can be dealloc'ed while its properties are being observed, and an observer object can safely be dealloc'ed while it has observations in place.
-The only exception to this is that an EBNObservable subclass is held strongly from the time one of its observed properties is set until the observer block for that property is executed.
+The only exception to this is that an observed object is held strongly from the time one of its observed properties is mutated until the observer block for that property is executed.
 This is to ensure the observers get called before the observed object goes away.
+In fact, Observable also holds the observer object strongly from the time its block is scheduled until the block is executed.
+The intent is to ensure all observed change notifications are actually delivered.

 ObservationBlocks themselves have a lifetime that is dependent on both the lifetime of the observed and observing objects.
 Observable checks that both objects still exist before calling observation blocks.
 If an observing object is deallocated while it has blocks registered, those blocks may not be deallocated immediately--although they'll never be called again.